Russia and North Korea sign partnership deal that appears to be the strongest since the Cold War

 Along with China, Russia has provided political cover for Kim’s efforts to advance his nuclear arsenal, repeatedly blocking U.S.-led efforts to impose fresh U.N. sanctions on the North over its weapons tests.

-In March, a Russian veto at the United Nations ended monitoring of U.N. sanctions against North Korea over its nuclear program, prompting Western accusations that Moscow is seeking to avoid scrutiny as it buys weapons from Pyongyang.
+In March, a Russian veto in the Security Council ended monitoring of U.N. sanctions against North Korea over its nuclear program, prompting Western accusations that Moscow is seeking to avoid scrutiny as it buys weapons from Pyongyang.

-Putin’s foreign affairs adviser Yuri Ushakov told reporters in Pyongyang that the leaders exchanged gifts after the talks.
+Putin’s foreign affairs adviser Yuri Ushakov told reporters in Pyongyang the leaders exchanged gifts.
 Putin presented Kim with a Russian-made Aurus limousine and other gifts, including a tea set and a naval officer’s dagger.
 Ushakov said Kim’s presents to Putin included artwork depicting the Russian leader.

-Russia media said Kim would give a reception for Putin before he leaves for Vietnam.
+Later, Putin and Kim attended a concert featuring marching soldiers, weapons-throwing, dancing and patriotic songs.
+Putin clapped and spoke to Kim through a translator, saying something that made both laugh.

-In addition to security, Putin said the partnership includes cooperation in political, trade, investment, cultural and humanitarian fields.
-He added that Russia would not rule out developing military-technical cooperation with North Korea under the deal.
+The Russian leader also visited the ?hurch of the Life-Giving Trinity in Pyongyang and gave a Trinity icon to the Orthodox church.

-According to the Kremlin’s website, they also signed an agreement on building a road bridge on their border, and another on cooperation in health care, medical education and science.
+At a dinner before he left for Vietnam, Putin cited a proverb that said “a close neighbor is better than a distant relative,” while Kim toasted the “immortality of the invincible DPRK-Russia relations that are the envy of the world.”

-Kim was quoted as saying the agreement “will become a driving force accelerating the creation of a new multipolar world.”
+The Kremlin’s website said the leaders signed an agreement to build a road bridge on their border, and another on cooperation in health care, medical education and science.
+Putin also said that Russia would not rule out developing military-technical cooperation with North Korea.

-In Washington, U.S. Secretary of State Antony Blinken said Putin’s visit to North Korea illustrates how Russia tries, “in desperation, to develop and to strengthen relations with countries that can provide it with what it needs to continue the war of aggression that it started against Ukraine.”
+In Washington, U.S. Secretary of State Antony Blinken said Putin’s visit illustrates how Russia tries, “in desperation, to develop and to strengthen relations with countries that can provide it with what it needs to continue the war of aggression that it started against Ukraine.”

 Koo Byoungsam, spokesperson of South Korea’s Unification Ministry, which handles inter-Korean affairs, said the Seoul government was still interpreting the results of the summit, including what Russia’s response might be if the North comes under attack.